 The single most effective lever for board communication is financial translation.
 Every score maps to an estimated annual loss exposure denominated in the currency the board allocates.
 The FAIR (Factor Analysis of Information Risk) model decomposes each risk into loss event frequency and loss magnitude and expresses the result as a dollar range.[6]

 A composite score of 7.2 is a number with no frame of reference.
 The same system expressed as $1.8M-$3.2M in annual loss exposure from bias-related regulatory action, with a 15-25% probability of occurrence in the next 12 months, sits next to every other capital allocation decision the board is making.
-They are illustrative ranges — calibrate them against your incident history and regulatory context, not industry averages.
+These are ranges — calibrate them against your incident history and regulatory context, not industry averages.

 The second lever is trend.
 A single score is a snapshot.
 Boards allocate against direction.
 Is the risk increasing or decreasing?
 Is the mitigation budget actually moving the number?
 Present scores as time series with quarter-over-quarter deltas.
 A 6.5 declining from 8.2 over three quarters is a different story than a 6.5 climbing from 4.1.
 Same number, opposite decision.